wpjwegman/tournament-organizer-system/documents/docs/domains/identity/account/setting/setting.md

 # **Setting** (Data Model - Template Entity)

-*Allowed values and groups for account settings are defined in .*

 ## **Introduction**

 A **Setting** is an **Entity Template** that defines a configurable parameter or preference that can be applied to